majacQ/cc-libraries-api/src/pages/integrate/tutorials/quick-start-curl/index.md

   -H 'Authorization: Bearer <ACCESS_TOKEN_HERE>'
 ```

-This API call will return information about the libraries you have stored in CC Libraries:
+This API call will return information about the libraries you have stored in Libraries:

 ```json
 {